ksshanam/sahara/doc/source/userdoc/configuration.guide.rst

 .. sourcecode:: cfg

     use_neutron=true
-..

 If you are using nova-network for networking then this parameter should be set to ``false``.

 With these parameters set, sahara is ready to run.

-If you wish to increase the logging levels for troubleshooting there are two parameters in the ``[DEFAULT]`` section of the configuration file which control the level of logging output; ``verbose`` and ``debug``.
-With ``verbose`` set to ``true`` sahara's default logging level will be set to INFO, and with ``debug`` set to ``true`` it will be set to DEBUG.
-By default the sahara's log level is set to WARNING.
+By default the sahara's log level is set to INFO.
+If you wish to increase the logging levels for troubleshooting, set ``debug`` to ``true`` in the ``[DEFAULT]`` section of the configuration file.

 .. _neutron-nova-network:

 Networking configuration
 ------------------------

-By default sahara is configured to use the nova-network implementation of OpenStack Networking.
-If an OpenStack cluster uses neutron, then the ``use_neutron`` parameter should be set to ``True`` in the sahara configuration file.
+By default sahara is configured to use the neutron.
 Additionally, if the cluster supports network namespaces the ``use_namespaces`` property can be used to enable their usage.

 .. sourcecode:: cfg